Shall We Dance? (2004 film): Soundtrack

+The Japanese dub uses "a love story" by Toshinobu Kubota as its theme song.

+Reception

 Box office

 The film debuted on October 15, 2004, grossing $11,783,467 in its opening weekend, placing fourth at the North American box office.
 Despite its 27% decline in gross earnings, it rose to the third spot the following week.
 The film ran for 133 days, grossing $57,890,460 in the United States and $112,238,000 internationally, for a worldwide total of $170,128,460.

+Critical response

-ReceptionShall We Dance? received a 47% approval rating from Rotten Tomatoes based on reviews from 158 critics.
-The consensus states: "The cast is warmly appealing, but with the loss of cultural context and addition of big-name celebrities, this American version loses the nuances of the original."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 47% based on 156 reviews, with an average rating of 5.5/10.
+The website's critics consensus reads, "The cast is warmly appealing, but with the loss of cultural context and addition of big-name celebrities, this American version loses the nuances of the original."
 Roger Ebert gave the film 3 out of 4 stars, stating "I enjoyed the Japanese version so much I invited it to my Overlooked Film Festival a few years ago, but this remake offers pleasures of its own."

-Title

-The original Japanese film had a question mark in its title, and the publicity poster for this film also includes it.
-However, the actual film titles on the US film appear as simply "Shall We Dance", leading to some online sources, including IMDb, referring to it without showing the question mark.
-The inclusion of the question mark serves to distinguish these two films from the 1937 Fred Astaire and Ginger Rogers film Shall We Dance.